JessKelly91/intramind-ai-agent/docs/WORKFLOWS.md

 - **Citation Support**: Tracks document IDs used in answer
 - **Empty Result Handling**: Graceful message if no results found
 - **Configurable LLM**: Can use Ollama (free) or cloud LLM (quality)
+- **Runtime Prompt Governance**: Uses Prompt Registry when configured, with baked-in fallback and Phoenix span attributes

 ---